jmccann-dev-10/regex-notes/README.md

 #### b.
 Non-Capturing Groups
 Since we have limited IDs that can be assigned inside of any given Regex, if a pattern gets overly complex and we need to be picky with the ID system, or just don't need or want an ID there's a particular syntax we can use to tell Regex group but not capture.
 This can be done by placing the characters `?:` at the beginning of a group, after the first parenthesis: `(?:...)`.
 This doesn't have any impact on matching patterns, but keeps the memory clean of any groups found.

-Returning to the web address example above, we used a group to help capture URLs that both did and didn't have a preceeding `www.`.
+Returning to the web address example above, we used a group to help capture URLs that both did and didn't have a preceding `www.`.
 Since this isn't the important part of the web address, we could easily modify the same pattern to also not remember that group and much more easily capture that part of the address that does matter:

 `(?:w{3}\.)?([\w-]+).com`

 With that slight change to the same pattern, it means the first reference will give us the `regex101` in `regex101.com` and the `bestbuy` in `www.bestbuy.com`.

 #### c.
 Assertions
 Assertions are similar to anchors where we can target specific patterns while also targeting surround information.
 All four assertions are a type of group (so they're surrounded by parenthesis), contain their own pattern, and (similar to the non-capturing group) have a particular syntax to explain to Regex how to interpret the group.
 What's special about assertions is they can be used to target a particular surrounding pattern, while not lumping the assertion into the same group.
-These are great for interpeting serial numbers with important metadata built in, or finding an occurrance inside of a string where there's some other obvious marker that would clue into the correct one to find.
+These are great for interpreting serial numbers with important metadata built in, or finding an occurrence inside of a string where there's some other obvious marker that would clue into the correct one to find.
 The four groups are:

 |Syntax|Name|Meaning|
 |:--|:--|:--|